National Electrical Code Top Ten Tips: Article 517 -- Healthcare Facilities

 - A distinguishing aspect of Article 517 medical care and health care

-electrical installations is that receptacles have specific grounding
+electrical installations is that receptacles have specific "grounding"

 requirements.
 You will find these (and fixed electrical equipment